lloydbayley/lloydbayley.github.io/_posts/2024-09-29-FreePBX-Lenny.md

 echo "TO: "$1 >> $TMPFILE
 echo "FROM: asterisk@yourdomain.com" >> $TMPFILE
-echo "Subject: New Lenny call recieved " >> $TMPFILE echo "" echo "Just wanted to let you know, you received a new call for Lenny." >> $TMPFILE
+echo "Subject: New Lenny call received " >> $TMPFILE echo "" echo "Just wanted to let you know, you received a new call for Lenny." >> $TMPFILE